jonopens/quilty/README.md

 ## Planned Initial Features
 - Ability to display/hide dimension of panels
-- Ability to add and resize a order
+- Ability to add and resize borders/sashing
 - Ability to create individual blocks for reuse (store locally)
 - Blocks
 -- Simple square shape